 Perl DBI

-Summary: in this tutorial, you are going to learn how to use Perl DBI (Database Independent) module to interact with to various databases.
+Summary: in this tutorial, you will learn how to use the Perl DBI (Database Independent) module to interact with various databases.

 Perl DBI

-Perl DBI module provides a useful and easy-to-use API that allows you to interact with many of databases including Oracle, SQL Server, MySQL, Sybase, etc. In this tutorial, we are going to show you to interact with the MySQL database.
+Perl DBI module provides a useful and easy-to-use API that allows you to interact with many databases including Oracle, SQL Server, MySQL, Sybase, etc. This tutorial will show you how to interact with the MySQL database.

-For a complete tutorial on Perl and MySQL, you can check it out the Perl MySQL tutorial.
+For a complete tutorial on Perl and MySQL, you can check out the Perl MySQL tutorial.

 Installing DBD::mysql Module

-Before installing the DBD::mysql module, please ensure that you have MySQL server installed on your system.
+Before installing the DBD::mysql module, please ensure that you have a MySQL server installed on your system.

 First, type the following command: